Are you Making Excuses?

 Once you get to your exercise destination and even if you are dog tired, you will leave with far more energy then when you arrived.
 You will be happier, healthier and one more day fitter than if you went home, sat on the couch, had a few snacks and just went to bed.
 Expending energy begets new energy.
 I know this because I make exercise part of my daily routine and yes, some days I feel tired and could easily put my exercise off to tomorrow but I don’t, I do it today.

-Before you get all indignant and say 'harumph' she really doesn’t know what my life is like or easy for her to say, I am going to share an important truth with you.
-Not only do you have time to exercise, exercise actually makes you more productive and it is proven to make you a happier person.
-Exercise is a no-brainer, and a must-do for anyone who wants to get more done and feel better about themselves.
+Before you get indignant and say 'harumph' she really doesn’t know what my life is like or easy for her to say, I am going to share my opinion with you.
+I truly believe that exercise is a no-brainer, and a must-do for anyone who wants to get more done and increase their self-confidence and self-esteem.

 The Facts About Exercise